 Arriving from Bangkok, the coach dumped us off near the highway at 5.30am where several overpriced truck taxis were waiting to take us to the city.
 Still hostel-less, Ellie and Libby had a quick look on hostelwold in the taxi and found one called Bun Chun.
 It’s a great little hostel run by a few gay guys and their chihuahuas.
 The owner refers to himself as the Paris Hilton of Chiang Mai.
 That says it all really!

 We felt like we hadn’t done any activities for a while so the 3D museum satisfied our craving.
-It was my first 3D art experience and we got fully involved, competing with a Chinese family so we could take our pictures first!
-It was such a laugh, especially when we got photobombed a treat by a little boy.
+It was my first 3D art experience and we got fully involved, competing with a Chinese family to see who could get the picture first.
+It was such a laugh, especially when we got photo-bombed by this little boy below.

 Our first night was spent with Paris Hilton who invited us to a hip hop night at some expat bar in this city.
 He wore some extravagant shiny foil hat that completely covered his head!
 The bar was full of English teachers and it was interesting to hear about what it’s like living in Chiang Mai.
 Due to the King’s recent passing all bars had to close at 12am so we made our way back to the hostel, obviously stopping off at 7/11 to get some toasties.
 At this point we didn’t know that 7/11 toasties would become the taste of backpacking in Thailand.